 Planning Authority: Wiltshire Council

-Given the history of the site and the potential for elevated levels of contamination in the site soils a contaminated land plannign condition was attached to the decision notice for the residential redevelopment of the site.
+Given the history of the site and the potential for elevated levels of contamination in the site soils a contaminated land planning condition was attached to the decision notice for the residential redevelopment of the site.

 Geological maps revealed that drift deposits were not present in the area and the bedrock was the Shaftesbury Sandstone Member (a principal aquifer)

-Given the most current use of the site and the potential for made ground and coal dust, a Phase II site investigation was proposed to fully investigate the potential issues.
+A qualitative risk assessment was undertaken on the potential source of contamination identified in the desk study report, this concluded that given the most current use of the site and the potential for made ground and coal dust, a Phase II site investigation was proposed to fully investigate the potential issues.

-Chemical analysis of the made ground identified elevated concentrations of lead, which remediation (removal of made ground form garden and landscaped areas) was proposed.
+Chemical analysis of the made ground identified elevated concentrations of lead, which remediation (removal of made ground from garden and landscaped areas) was proposed.
 Chemical analysis also confirmed the site soils were not impacted by coal dust.

 Once the recommendations of the Phase II report were accepted and prior to the commencement of the development, a Phase IIIa Implementation Plan was required to ensure all parties were aware of how the remediation would be undertaken, the plan provided details of how the remediation would be undertaken and how the remediation would be validated.

 The remediation of the site was monitored over the 18 month development and on completion of the validation of the front plots, the completion report demonstrating the remediation had been undertaken and the site was suitable for use was issued.

 The completion report was submitted under 16/04198/VAR and the memo discharging the contaminated land planning condition can be viewed here.